clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

   ```

 {{< notice note >}}
-By default, a round-robin policy is set.
+By default, a round robin policy is set.
 {{< /notice >}}

 ## Apply privileged access policy